CodeIgniter-TW/CodeIgniter-UserGuide/source/installation/upgrade_300.rst

 	make copies of them first.

 **************************************
-Step 2: Update your classes file names
+步驟 2: Update your classes file names
 **************************************

 Starting with CodeIgniter 3.0, all class filenames (libraries, drivers, controllers